Cloves, Whole (Hand Picked)

 The clove actually isn’t a stick or piece of wood, but actually a dried and unopened flower.
 These flowers are originally native to the Moluccas, a chain of volcanic islands near Indonesia.
 Few people ever see the delicate red flowers due to the spice’s popularity.

-The clove also has a history of medical use.
-Their essential oils have the ability to assist digestion by increasing stomach acid, relax muscles in the body, and whole cloves work as oral painkillers (pop one in your mouth next to a sore tooth).
+Dried whole cloves are also has a history of medical use.
+Their essential oils have the ability to assist digestion by increasing stomach acid, relax muscles in the body, and dried whole cloves work as oral painkillers (buy cloves online and pop one in your mouth next to a sore tooth).

 |Basic Preparation||Use this spice whole in hot drinks, or when used in a chicken or ham; remove prior to serving.
 Grind the Hand Picked Clove in a spice or pepper mill prior to adding to a recipe, best when ground fresh.|